The orangutan population fell dramatically in the 20th century, with total numbers now less than 10% what they were.

-- research (studying the behaviour of and tracking orangutan populations in protected areas, logging forests and palm plantations)
+- research (studying the behavior of and tracking orangutan populations in protected areas, logging forests and palm plantations)

 - habitat protection (reforestation, fighting illegal activities, creating corridors and artificial bridges allowing isolated orangutan populations to link up...) and wildlife conservation (settling conflicts between humans and animals, running anti-hunting patrols...)

-- fostering sustainable development in communities (developing ecotourism by encouraging home-stays, creating community plant nurseries, training local conservation assistants...)
+- fostering sustainable development in communities (creating community plant nurseries, training local conservation assistants...)

 - awareness (developing environmental education programs for schoolchildren, teachers, local communities...).